Taiwo-Victoria/Taiwo-Victoria/README.md

 --
 👨‍💻 About Me :

- - 🌱 I’m currently learning Data Analysis
+ - 🌱 I’m a Data Analysis
- - 🔭 I am available for internship in Data Analysis
+ - 🔭 I am available for internship and jobs in Data Analysis
  - 💞️ I’m looking to collaborate by working remotely
  - 📫 You can reach me on https://www.linkedin.com/in/taiwo-kolawole-a1020918b/